huggingbutt/huggingbutt/README.md

 Client library to download and publish reinforcement learning environments/agents on the huggingbutt.com hub

 ## Installation
-This project only supports Python 3.10, going up to version 3.10.12 at most, this is due to the base dependency 'mlagents-envs' limiting the Python version.
-I'll fix this in the future.
+This project only supports Python 3.10, and the highest version is 3.10.12.
+This is due to restrictions from the dependency 'mlagents-envs'.
+I'll address this issue in subsequent release.

 Create a new python environment using anaconda/miniconda.
 ```shell